spauljon/oracle23ai-fhir-lab/database/vector-db-setup.md

 grant create table, create view, create sequence, create procedure to fhir_vec;

 grant ctxapp to fhir_vec;
--- these need to run in sqlplus grant execute on ctxsys.ctx_ddl to fhir_vec;
+-- these need to run in sqlplus as sysdba grant execute on ctxsys.ctx_ddl to fhir_vec;
 grant execute on ctxsys.ctx_doc     to fhir_vec;
 grant execute on ctxsys.ctx_output  to fhir_vec;